 Summing It Up

-The ingredients in hair dye some folks claim kill lice, ammonium persulfate and hydrogen peroxide, just won’t get rid of head lice.
+The ingredients in hair dye some folks claim to kill lice, ammonium persulfate, and hydrogen peroxide, won’t get rid of head lice.
 If you use hair dye as a lice treatment, you’re likely to go around and around in the cycle of neverending lice.

 Hair dye doesn’t kill lice eggs either, so even if you kill most of the adult bugs, you will be right back where you started within a few days.